ZakSingh/pg-rpc/README.md

 Means that `a` and `b` will be `Option`.

 If the `is not null` has an ancestor `or`, the column is `Option`.
 Otherwise it is non-null.

-If the inner type of a domain is a composite type, it should just create a new composite type with the name of the domain, rather than needing a separate domain type.